-"Recycled drinking bottle (debranded, to be filled) is a photo print of a grey wall with a wooden stand fabricated on it.
-A single transparent (with a bluish hue) plastic drinking bottle with a red cap stands on the stand, unfilled.
-To its right there is a white label fixed on the wall: this label is plain white, there is nothing printed nor written.
-This tiny minimalist installation of three objects are lighted with one single spotlight from above creating an oval light spot.
+'Recycled drinking bottle (debranded, to be filled)' is a photo print of plastic bottle standing on a wooden stand that is attached to a grey wall with.
+The plastic drinking bottle is unfilled, almost transparent (with a bluish hue) and it has a red cap.
+To its right there is a white label attached to the wall: this label is plain white there is nothing printed nor written.
+This tiny minimalist installation of three objects are lighted with one single spotlight from above creating an oval light spot on the wall.
 Outside of the light the environment fades into black.
-Inside, the stand and the plastic bottle draw a significant sharp and deep shadow on their left within the boundary of the light circle, likewise does the empty rectangle white paper label.
-The piece is the photo documentaion of a fictious exhibited ready-made.
-In an exhibition environment the piece is hanged on the wall and next to it - according to the traditions of the exhibiting etiquets a white printed label tells the title and details of the piece: "Recycled drinking bottle (debranded, to be filled)"
+Within, the stand and the plastic bottle draw a significant sharp and deep shadow to their left within the boundary of the light circle, likewise does the empty rectangle white paper label.

+The piece is the photo documentation itself of a fictitious exhibited ready-made.
+In an exhibition environment this photo print is hanged on the wall and next to it - according to the traditions of the exhibiting etiquette - a white printed label tells the title and details of the piece: 'Recycled drinking bottle (debranded, to be filled)'